 The methyl parathion identified by the GC/MS method shall be quantitated by the internal standard method.
 The internal standard (IS) used shall be phenanthrene- $d{10}$ .
 The EICP area of the characteristic ions of the methyl parathion and IS are used.
-TCL compounds concentrations and concentration conversions are calculated as follows:
+The methyl parathion is calculated as follows: